 “Burn After Reading” has many casts with such superb performance.
 It reaches the next level of idiocy.
 John Malkovich as Osborne isn’t one of the characters who love to drink.
 His ego is high and always feels strange around him.
 He is bald, but his baldness doesn’t make his character’s style so funny.
 He is also quite sarcastic and really likes to berate people.
 Plus, the moment when he explodes and becomes insane is like you better stay away.
 George Clooney as a mysterious character no longer shows his handsomeness.
 Besides being a playboy, you will never know what he actually did in his basement.
 In fact, just love his reaction when he first killed people.
 And it looks like, I don’t want to say who he killed.

 Brad Pitt is just amazing in this movie.
 Of all the characters, his character fate is the one I like the most in this film.
 He is indeed stupid, just like other characters.
 Every time he did that stupid idiot dance, he seems to be in a normal situation.
 In fact, his stupidity made him get into a really stupid situation too.
-Thank you for the intention.
+Thank you for your intention.
 There is Frances McDormand.
 She is the most innocent character in this film.
 She is gentle, good at taking over the situation, and reliable.
 Unlike Brad Pitt or other characters, she is not that idiot.
 However, I only like her stupid expressions and even her fools can’t be helped anymore.
 It comes with one scene when Clooney knows McDormand’s true identity.
 And I seem to repeat the scene just to see her stupid expression once more.
 Clooney as well.

 Tilda Swinton and Richard Jenkins are probably the two other actors in this film who play as normal characters.
 However, it doesn’t change the fact that they are also dragged into a vicious circle.
 Besides that, they give the best of all.
 Indeed, “Burn After Reading” has many memorable and very comical characters.
 I liked everything from the beginning even though in the end, I knew how this film ended.
 From the start it was an idiot, the ending was really an idiot.
 So be the term burn after reading.
 Coen brothers seem to give a sufficient portion of each character.
 As if there is no major or minor here.